pschachte/wybe/README.md

 #### Defining a resourceful procedure

-Any procedure may declare that it uses any number of resources, providing the resource is visible in the enclosing module (i.e., defined in that module or any imported module), by adding a `use` clause to the procedure declaration between the procedure header and body:
+Any procedure may declare that it uses any number of resources, providing the named resources are visible in the enclosing module (i.e., defined in that module or any imported module), by adding a `use` clause to the procedure declaration between the procedure header and body:

 > `def` *name*`(`*params*`)` `use` *dir* *resource<sub>1</sub>*, ... *dir* *resource<sub>n</sub>* `{` *body* `}`

-Each *dir* indicates the direction of information flow for the following resource; as for parameters, no flow prefix indicates that the resource is only an input, a question mark (`?`) indicates only an output, and an exclamation point (`!`) indicates that the resource is both input and output.
+Each *dir* indicates the direction of information flow for the indicated resource; as for parameters, no flow prefix indicates that the resource is only an input, a question mark (`?`) indicates only an output, and an exclamation point (`!`) indicates that the resource is both input and output.